describo/describo.github.io/src/docs/articles/taytay-sings-the-budget-blues.md

 In the following screenshot you'll see that 4 documents have been selected for interrogation.
 Note that the Budget Overview document is a Microsoft Word document and the other 3 are PDF documents.
-Within seconds the assistant has provided a page count (371 pages) and a detailed summary.
+Within seconds the assistant has provided a page count (71 pages) and a detailed summary.

 <ImageComponent src="/images/articles/taytay-sings-the-budget-blues/budget-image1.webp"></ImageComponent>

-What else we can discover?
+What else can we discover?
 In the following screenshot we have identified the largest contributors to revenue and the largest costs whilst also drilling down into the details of the excise contribution to total revenue.